git-town/git-town/website/src/configuration-file.md

 # Git Town Configuration File

-Git Town can be configured through a configuration file with named **.git-branches.toml** or **.git-town.toml**.
+Git Town can be configured through a configuration file named **.git-branches.toml** or **.git-town.toml**.
 To create one, run:

 ```